mtrimpe/authzen/api/authorization-api-1_0.md

 Examples of subject attributes can include, but are not limited to:

-- Department,
+- department,
-- Group memberships,
+- group memberships,
-- Device identifier,
+- device identifier,
-- IP Address.
+- IP address.

 ### Examples (non-normative) {#subject-examples}